2729StormRobotics/RedWatchDocumentation/docs/frc/1-Basics/3-Pneumatics.md

 On the other hand, a double solenoid has two solenoids, and when we apply voltage to just one of them, the cylinder shifts in the corresponding direction.
 The double solenoid works like a toggle -- the solenoid will use power to go to one position, but will stay there until the opposite solenoid is powered.

-1257 used *three-way, two-position* solenoids in their 2019 climb system.
-Along with the capabilities of a basic double solenoid, this device allows air to act on both sides/directions simultaneously, such that the cylinder can be "frozen" in a position.

 ### Compressor & PCM

 ![Compressor](img/compressor.jpg ':size=200x200') ![PCM](img/pcm.jpg ':size=200x200')